Importing a document load file via Import/Export

 • Job Name—provide a descriptive job name so that you can quickly identify and track that job on the Import/Export Job Page.
 The Job name field accepts up to 50 characters.

-• Destination Folder—click the Select button and choose the destination folder.
+• Destination folder—click the Select button, and do one of the following:

 • Load File—use the drag and drop feature or click browse for a file to select the document load file from your local drive.